Leo040205/script-runner-2-writeup/README.md

 os.system("cat /root/flag.txt")
 ```

-Upload this script as `base64.py` and upload `sus.py` after that and then we got the flag!
+If we upload this script as `base64.py` and upload the whitelisted `sus.py` after that, we should get the flag!

 ![noroot](img/noroot.png)